wasitmanat/wasitmanat/README.md

 [![Website](https://img.shields.io/website?label=https://www.linkedin.com/in/wasitmanat&style=for-the-badge&url=https%3A%2F%2Fhttps://www.linkedin.com/in/wasitmanat)](https://www.linkedin.com/in/wasitmanat)

-## I'm a Student at Bangladesh University of Business and Technology (BUBT)!
+## I'm a Sophomore at Bangladesh University of Business and Technology (BUBT) pursuing Bachelor's in Computer Science & Engineering!

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to learn from other programmers